What Causes Epilepsy?

 The cause of Epilepsy when known can be classified into several broad categories.

-The information on this page was published in March 2012 and last reviewed without modification on the 13th October 2014.
+The information on this page was published in March 2012.
+It was last reviewed without modification in December 2017.